activecollab/databasestructure/README.md

 #### Programming to an Interface

 Belongs To association supports "programming to an interface" approach.
-This means that you can set so they accept (and return) instances that implement a specific interface:
+This means that you can set so it accepts (and returns) instances that implement a specific interface:

 ```php
 <?php